What is Electron Affinity?

 Exercise on Electron Affinity

-Exercise 1 on Electron Affinity
+Exercise 1: Electron Affinity

 Check your answers here:

-Exercise 2 on First Ionizing Energy
+Exercise 2: First Ionizing Energy

 Check your answers here: